shepai/Robot_Orchestra/README.md

 # Robot_Orchestra
 Code for controlling the robot orchestra chassis.
 This makes use of two DC motors and 14 servos, two arms and one neck.
+We hacked a turtle robot chassis, but anything with two DC motors will do.
+On top we mount a 14 degrees of freedom body.
+The controlling of the library is seen in the class documentation listed below.
+We have included plenty of <a href="https://github.com/shepai/Robot_Orchestra/tree/main/Code/examples">examples</a>

 # Droid Class Documentation